catid/shorthair/README.md

 Step 6: When a packet is received, call `ShorthairCodec::Recv()` with the raw UDP packet data.

 The ShorthairCodec object is not thread-safe, so be sure to hold a lock if multiple threads are using it.

-#### Features:

-+ Uses a fast Reed-Solomon codec: Longhair.
-+ Full-duplex communication over a lossy channel.
-+ Adds a dial to control packet loss to any acceptable rate for applications over UDP.
-+ Calculates and generates precisely the amount of redundancy required to achieve the target loss rate.
-+ It supports variable-length data packets.
-+ Overhead is 5 bytes/packet.

 #### Credits